 Rather than throw in the towel altogether, consider what splitting your time between a part-time job and a part-time business might do for you.
 If you aren’t cut out for the hustle of building a full-time business, but still want to let loose on your creative side, you might try your hand at both.

-A steady, secure paycheque might take the edge off of the entrepreneurial lifestyle you have and want, but being a business owner lets you do things your way in a capacity that is more realistic.
+A steady, secure paycheque might take the edge off of the entrepreneurial lifestyle you have and want, but being a business owner lets you do things your way in a more realistic capacity.

 There’s no right or wrong way to do any of this.
 It’s important that you realize you get to decide how and when to make the change.
 Some industries are more difficult than others.
 If you are struggling to make things work, you can also find a way to make your business and job work for you.